With roughly 70,000 new diagnoses per year, cancer is the most aggressive, disease-related cause of death in young adults today.

 FD also plans to expand some of their most recent initiatives:

 - With plans to administer 39 healthcare worker programs throughout the remainder of 2021, FD hopes to serve roughly 450 additional healthcare workers.

 - The launch of FD’s Prescribe Adventure campaign, which introduces FD to patients closer to the time of their diagnosis.
 Hundreds of healthcare professionals and partners are already enlisted.

 Interest is high for what FD has to offer, but they can’t accommodate everybody, and there’s a waitlist!

 The organization holds many fundraising events—from climbathons and marathons to annual balls—that help them grow and expand their reach.

-Giving Assistant members interested in donating to First Descents can choose just a portion (or all!) of their cash back earnings to go to First Descents.
+Giving Assistant members interested in supporting First Descents can choose what percentage of their cash back earnings to keep or donate to help make a difference.